 Organizations and Users

-As the owner of your organization you are the only person who can add/remove users, manage billing details, or upgrade to a different plan level.
+As your organization's owner, you are the sole administrator who can add/remove users, manage billing details, or upgrade to a different plan level.

 Managing your organization

-If you have been invited to other organizations, you will see them listed here too
+If you have been invited to other organizations, you will see them listed here too.
+In the below screenshot, the user is the Example Network org owner and has been invited as a co-administrator to the Test org.

 Adding users to your organization